The Cost of Employee Absence

 How Can You Manage Absences?

 By identifying issue trends, businesses can develop policies and procedures that focus on preventing absence, rather than punishing people for their previous absences.
 Employers coming down hard on absence doesn’t necessarily improve performance, as stress-related absence is an increasing problem.
-Presenteeism – coming into work when sick – is also becoming a problem, and is associated with an increased level of stress.
+Presenteeism – coming into work when sick – is also becoming increasingly common, and is associated with an increased level of stress.

 You can never eradicate staff absence, but we can help you manage it effectively.
 Through strong leadership, encouragement, and a positive work environment, you can minimise the negative impact of absenteeism on your business.